theAvoidact.com

 What is the AVOID Act?

 The AVOID Act (Avoiding Vexatious Overuse of Impleading to Delay) is a New York law that amends CPLR § 1007.
-It imposes hard deadlines on third-party practice in New York state courts, requiring defendants who wish to implead additional parties to do so within a defined window after serving their answer.
+It imposes a 90-day deadline on third-party practice in New York state courts, requiring defendants who wish to implead additional parties to do so within 90 days of serving their answer, or to obtain a court order to proceed beyond that period.

 Before the AVOID Act, a defendant could implead a new party at virtually any point before trial.
 There were no statutory deadlines, and courts applied a permissive standard when defendants sought leave to add third-party defendants.
-The statute eliminates that flexibility and replaces it with a tiered, deadline-driven framework.
+The statute replaces that flexibility with a deadline-driven framework that applies uniformly to all third-party claims.

 When did the AVOID Act take effect?

 The AVOID Act took effect on April 18, 2026.
-The original legislation was enacted in 2024, and the effective date was set to give defendants and their counsel time to prepare for the new requirements.
+The original legislation was enacted in 2024, and the chapter amendments (S8809) were enacted to address concerns that arose before the effective date.

-What is the deadline for filing a third-party complaint on a contractual claim?
+What is the deadline for filing a third-party complaint?

-The full context for the contractual deadline and what "contractual" means in this context is covered in AVOID Act deadlines: every timeline you need to know.
+The full context for the 90-day deadline is covered in AVOID Act deadlines: every timeline you need to know.

 Can I file a third-party complaint after the note of issue?

-In practice, this means defendants must complete their impleader analysis before the note of issue is filed, not just before the deadline expires.
-If the case is moving quickly toward a note of issue, the impleader question may need to be resolved much earlier than the deadline alone would suggest.
+In practice, this means defendants must complete their impleader analysis before the note of issue is filed.
+If the case is moving quickly toward a note of issue, the impleader question may need to be resolved much earlier than the 90-day deadline alone would suggest.

 What is the employer exception?

-The employer exception provides a 120-day window to file a third-party complaint against an employer in cases involving grave injury under Workers' Compensation Law § 11, or where the employer's identity was not known when the answer was served.
+The employer exception under CPLR § 1007(e) provides a 90-day window to file a third-party complaint against an employer in cases involving grave injury under Workers' Compensation Law § 11, or where the employer's identity was not known when the answer was served.

-The 120 days runs from the later of two triggering events: (1) when the grave injury status of the plaintiff's injury became known to the defendant, and (2) when the employer's identity was discovered.
+The 90 days runs from the later of two triggering events: (1) when the identity of the employer becomes known, and (2) when the defendant knows or should know the plaintiff sustained a grave injury as defined in WCL § 11.

-This exception exists because grave injury cases (which are the only category of construction cases where an employer can be held directly liable in tort, bypassing the workers' compensation exclusivity defense) may involve injuries whose severity is not immediately apparent, and employers whose identity may not be known from the project records.
-The employer exception is analyzed in depth in The employer exception: grave injury and the 120-day rule.
+This exception exists because grave injury cases may involve injuries whose severity is not immediately apparent and employers whose identity may not be known from the project records.
+The employer exception is analyzed in depth in The employer exception: grave injury and the 90-day rule.

 What counts as a "grave injury" for the employer exception?